 Occurred: November 2019

-Over 300 residents of Atlantic Plaza Towers in Brooklyn, New York, have successfully fought off a proposal by their landlord to install a facial recognition system behind their backs.
+Over 300 residents of Atlantic Plaza Towers in Brooklyn, New York, successfully fought off a proposal by their landlord to install a facial recognition system behind their backs.

 The StoneLock facial recognition system was to be used so that recognised tenants could open the front door to their buildings rather than using traditional keys or electronic key fobs.